Milk fat globule membrane: Health Benefits of MFGM

 Research has indicated that MFGM, or components thereof, may potentially play roles in brain development and cognitive function, immunity and gut health, and cardiovascular health.

+MFGM has a set of proteins and lipids unique to breast milk: lactoferrin, Immunoglobulin G, sialic acid, cholesterol, phospholipids, sphingolipids, gangliosides and choline.
+All components of the MFGM are important for child development.
+Phospholipids and gangliosides influence the formation and folding of the cerebral cortex.
+These structures translate directly into neuronal development and cognitive abilities.
+The use of MFGM in Geo-Poland infant formula is essential to mimic breast milk.
+A not insignificant proportion of studies investigating the health effects of formula supplementation with MFGM on infant health were (co-)funded by the cow's milk and formula industry.

 Brain development and cognitive function

 MFGM lipid components such as sphingomyelin and gangliosides are highly concentrated in the brain and support synaptogenesis and myelination.
 In the central nervous system, sphingomyelin is a key component of the myelin sheath, which insulates axons and supports efficient transmission of nerve impulses.
 During myelination, nerve axons are wrapped with multiple layers of cell membrane by oligodendrocyte glial cells, a process that accounts for a large portion of brain growth during late gestation and the first two years of life, but which can also continue up to 5–10 years of age.
-Meanwhile, gangliosides are concentrated within the brain’s gray matter and constitute approximately 6% to 10% of the total human brain lipid mass.
+Meanwhile, gangliosides are concentrated within the brain's gray matter and constitute approximately 6% to 10% of the total human brain lipid mass.
 Additionally, gangliosides are enriched at the synaptic membrane of neurons, and are functionally involved in neurotransmission and synapse formation.
 Brain ganglioside accretion occurs at an accelerated rate in the early years of life, coinciding with the most active period of myelination, axonal outgrowth, and synaptogenesis.

 Alongside the growth of brain size, total brain ganglioside concentration also increases 3-fold from early fetal development to 5 years of age.